-When we are told you have left your employer your membership in the DXC Technology Superannuation Plan will cease as well as any special arrangements.
-Your membership will be transferred to a Super Savings Accumulation account in Australian Retirement Trust.
+When we are told you have left your employer your membership in the Plan will cease as well as any special arrangements.
+Your membership will be transferred to a Super Savings Accumulation account.

 Shortly after Australian Retirement Trust receives notification we will contact you to advise you of your options: